rishabh022298/direct-stiffness-method/README.md

 - Solve the eignevalue problem associated with elastic critical load analysis.
 - Plotting buckling mode using Hermite shape functions.

-(**Note:** The elastic critical load solver is programmed to work with both with and without the interaction terms.)
+(**Note:** The elastic critical load solver is programmed to work with both i.e., with and without the interaction terms.)

 ---